Household waste sent to landfill

 We aim to reduce household waste to be in the top quartile by 2022

-Waste to landfill dropped by 3.51% relative to the previous reported figure of 27.45%.
-This was largely a result of increasing RDF diversion from landfill and a further decrease in HWRS Residual Waste.
-The decrease in HWRS residual waste was in part due to the fire at Westhampnett in April 2019 but also a general downturn in the levels at all HWRSs in the last year.
+Household waste to landfill dropped by 2.19% points relative to the previous reported figure of 23.94%.
+This was largely a result of further increasing RDF diversion from landfill, as HWRS residual waste had almost returned to the quarter 3 levels in 2018-19.

 Operational issues with the baling and handling of RDF being prepared for export for energy recovery in the EU have meant we have not met the expected target.
 In such instances the fall-back disposal outlet is landfill.